Jacques Vaillant de Guélis: Interpreter

 Following the declaration of war in September 1939, de Guélis returned to France to join his unit in Orléans.
 In early October, 1939 he was then posted as a liaison officer to the British 234 Field Company of Royal Engineers. de Guélis was an interpreter on the staff of Lord Gort, commander of the British Expeditionary Force (BEF) in France.
 He was later evacuated from Dunkirk in early June but later returned to France via Cherbourg on 12 June to assist other forces to escape.

 Following the surrender of France on 22 June 1940, de Guélis fled south to Marseille.
 He then travelled to neutral Spain via the Pyrenees.
 Held in an internment camp by Spanish authorities at Miranda del Ebro, his release was organised by the British Embassy. de Guélis then travelled by sea to Glasgow arriving in March 1941.

 Staff Section F

 Back in London – on 14 April 1941 – de Guélis, commissioned in the British Army General List (service number 184312), was recruited by Lewis Gielgud to be part of the French Section (F Section – headed by Maurice Buckmaster) of the Special Operations Executive (SOE).
 His prior experience of the German occupation of France allowed him to pass his experiences onto wireless operators and saboteurs being sent to France.
-He was initially regarded as too valuable to SOE to send on missions, but an exception was made in his case.
+SOE staff members were regarded as knowing too much about the organization to go on missions to foreign countries, but an exception was made in his case.